johnsosoka/site-johnsosoka-com/website/_posts/using-model-mapper-lib-java/2021-10-28-using-model-mapper-lib.md

 Success!
 We have successfully mapped common fields between two objects!
 The bulk of this task was preparing our data objects and demonstrating the old way of transforming objects.
 The actual core of the lesson here was ultimately a single line, the ModelMapper library is a really handy tool.
-Keep an eye out for Pt.
-2, where I will discuss deep mapping between models.

 Full Example [Code Here](https://github.com/johnsosoka/code-examples/tree/main/java/object-mapping)